one-among-us/data/people/yumao/page.en.md

 ## Experience

-Yumao once studied abroad in the US, then she backed to Shanghai to continue her study in unisersity.
+Yumao once studied abroad in the US, then she backed to Shanghai to continue her study in university.

 In 2017, she encountered Neko in Twitter (Now X), and she felt that Neko was skilled and powerful.
 After that, they became close partners.